Martin County to consider tobacco license

 "It was fairly rare that we had anyone buying cigars under 21 anyway," Short said.

-But when it comes to expanding local laws to require a license to sell his product, “I am very much opposed to it,” Short said.
-“I view it strictly as another tax grab.”
+But when it comes to expanding local laws to require a license to sell his product, Short is "very much opposed to it."

 Scripps Only Content 2020